Selling a House in Probate in Washington State

 You likely have many questions about selling a house in probate in Washington State.
 Read on for some answers.

-Can a house be sold while in probate?
+Can a house be sold while in probate in Washington?

-How long does it take to sell a house while in probate?
+How long does it take to sell a house while in probate in Washington?

 The probate process can be quite lengthy, especially when compared to a traditional sale.
 The entire process can wind up taking several months or even a year.
 You’ll have to go through the process of getting the estate in probate, finding a buyer, going through the Notice period, the bidding, and then the finalizing of the sale.
 Even small hiccups can set you back weeks.